-(1) As of December 31, 2016, our outstanding purchase obligations represented obligations to vendors to meet operational requirements as part of the normal course of business and related primarily to information technology, research and development, sales and marketing and production related activities.
+(1) As of December 31, 2017, our outstanding purchase obligations represented obligations to vendors to meet operational requirements as part of the normal course of business and related primarily to information technology, research and development, sales and marketing and production related activities.

-(2) Interest is calculated based on the interest rate in effect at December 31, 2016.
+(2) Interest is calculated based on the interest rate in effect at December 31, 2017.
 See Note 6, "Long-Term Debt and Other Liabilities" for further information.

-- (3) Excludes \$65.0 million of Additional Notes issued on January 3, 2017 and related interest.
-See Note 6, "Long-Term Debt and Other Liabilities" for further information. - (4) Amounts represent obligations to provide services for which we have already received cash from our customers. - (5) Amounts represent the upfront payments made by our airline partners for our airborne equipment and payments for STCs.
-Upfront payments made pursuant to these agreements are accounted for as deferred airborne lease incentives which are amortized on a straight-line basis as a reduction of cost of service revenue over the term of the agreement. - (6) Other long-term obligations consist of estimated payments (undiscounted) for our asset retirement obligations, network transmission services, obligations to certain airline partners, and Canadian ATG Spectrum License related payments relates to the monthly C\$0.1 million payment over the estimated 25-year term of the agreement, using the December 31, 2016 exchange rate (see Note 16, "Canadian ATG Spectrum License," for further information).
-Other long-term obligations do not include \$8.3 million related to our deferred tax liabilities due to the uncertainty of their timing.
+(3) Amounts represent obligations to provide services for which we have already received cash from our customers.

+(4) Amounts represent the upfront payments made by our airline partners for our airborne equipment and payments for STCs.
+Upfront payments made pursuant to these agreements are accounted for as deferred airborne lease incentives which are amortized on a straight-line basis as a reduction of cost of service revenue over the term of the agreement.

+(5) Other long-term obligations consist of estimated payments (undiscounted) for our asset retirement obligations, network transmission services, obligations to certain airline partners, and Canadian ATG Spectrum License related payments related to the monthly C\$0.1 million payment over the estimated 25-year term of the agreement, using the December 31, 2017 exchange rate.
+Other long-term obligations do not include \$6.0 million related to our deferred tax liabilities due to the uncertainty of their timing.

 Contractual Commitments: We have agreements with vendors to provide us with transponder and teleport satellite services.
-These agreements vary in length and amount and as of December 31, 2016 commit us to purchase transponder and teleport satellite services totaling approximately \$61.9 million in 2017, \$46.9 million in 2018, \$49.2 million in 2019, \$62.2 million in 2020, \$61.7 million in 2021 and \$284.2 million thereafter.
+These agreements vary in length and amount and as of December 31, 2017 commit us to purchase transponder and teleport satellite services totaling approximately \$78.3 million in 2018, \$80.9 million in 2019, \$85.3 million in 2020, \$76.3 million in 2021, \$73.9 million in 2022 and \$231.3 million thereafter.